 Thandai powder is a perfect blend of nuts and spices.
-This powder when combined with milk gives you the most refreshing drink called Thandai, that is enjoyed in the Northern parts of India during the warm summer months and especially on the occasion of Holi.
+When combined with milk, this powder gives the most refreshing drink, called Thandai.
+It is enjoyed in the northern parts of India during the warm summer months and especially on the occasion of Holi.

 Thandai is a star attraction for any Holi party and is best paired with Indian snacks like Gujiya, Pakora, Papdi chaat, Samosa, etc.